OddCanons/flames_of_war/grey_aliens.md

  Very Slow Tank

 ### Captured Mk1 Saucer

-“I have to procure one of these for myself.” -- Captain Daniel Hilliard, USAF, saucer pilot Attach a Captured Mk1 Saucer to the Company HQ.
+> “I have to procure one of these for myself.” - Captain Daniel Hilliard, USAF, saucer pilot Attach a Captured Mk1 Saucer to the Company HQ.

 The only difference between a Mk1 Saucer and a Captured Mk1 Saucer is that the captured version is Unreliable.
 Should the Captured Saucer fail an Unreliable test, it must pass a Skill test or be Destroyed.

-Alien Hunters
+### Alien Hunters

 Many of these hardened fighters have fought the Greys before.
 The others have been trained in specific Grey fighting tactics.
 Their minds are prepared and they know where to hit the alien machines.

-Any one Platoon is immune to Psychological Operations and gains the Anti- Unobtanium special rule.
+Any one Platoon is immune to Psychological Operations and gains the Anti-Unobtanium special rule.
 Grey teams and vehicles do not get the benefit of the Unobtanium re-roll when hit by this Platoon.

 ### Gun Team
   Weapon